Study Reconciles Persistent Gap in Natural Gas Methane Emissions Measurements

 "The key to our efforts was having everyone out in the same field, at the same time," said Gabrielle Petron, a research scientist from CIRES at CU Boulder and NOAA who was the principal investigator for the top-down measurement team.
 "By comparing the merits and pitfalls of multiple methods of measurement, we were able to paint a much more comprehensive, and we believe accurate, picture of the methane emissions landscape for natural gas infrastructure."

-CIRES scientists Gabrielle Petron and Stefan Schwietzke, who work in the NOAA Earth System Research Laboratory, are co-authors on this study.
+CIRES scientists Gabrielle Petron and Stefan Schwietzke, who work in the NOAA Earth System Research Laboratories, are co-authors on this study.

 This story was written by Colorado State University communications.
 Read the full story here.